n3wjack/ImapCleanup/Readme.md

 This tool deletes emails. **USE AT YOUR OWN RISK.**

 This little tool works fine for me.
 It deletes the oldest messages, leaves the right ones and that's it.
 I haven't tested this thoroughly on every possible email server and IMAP configuration in the world.
-So if this ends up deleting vital emails you're on your own I'm afraid.
+So if this ends up deleting vital emails, you're on your own I'm afraid.
 Before you point this to anything critical, test it on a dummy inbox with some test emails, just to be sure.